 Students may repeat courses in which a grade of D or F was earned for grade average purposes.
 Only the higher grade is used in the computation of a cumulative Grade Point Average (GPA).
 However, the original grade and the repeated grade will count towards Satisfactory Academic Progress, unless the student applies for "Forgiveness".
-According to the Grade Forgiveness Policy, a student may apply for up to three grade forgiveness's within the declared degree.
-Once the student receives a grade forgiveness, the original grade will not count towards the GPA or SAP standards.
+Students in Health Science majors may repeat a course in which a letter grade of "C" has been earned for courses that require a B in order to progress into the program.
+The course repeat policy above applies to repeating the course.